tranvansang/express-transformer/README.md

 - `chain.defaultValue(defaultValue)`: change the input to `defaultValue` if `value` is `undefined`, `null`, `''` (empty string), or omitted.
 - `chain.toDate(options?: {resetTime?: boolean, force?: boolean})`: convert the input to a `Date` object.
-    Throw an error if the input is not a number, not a string, not a Date object.
+    Throw an error if the input is not a number, not a string, not a BigInt, not a Date object.
     Otherwise, check if the input can be converted to a valid Date object.

     When `resetTime` is `true`, reset `hour`, `minute`, `second`, and `milisecond` to zero.